 SPIRITUAL LIFE AT SJHS

 St. Joseph High School offers a weekly all-school Mass in addition to all-school Masses on Holy Days of Obligation.
 Additionally, students have the opportunity to attend Tuesday weekly Masses in the chapel and weekly confession.
 Additional chapel Masses are held each week along with bi-weekly Adoration of the Holy Eucharist.
-Athletic teams, including football, take advantage of team Masses before athletic contests arranging this with the school chaplain.
-All families are welcome to attend any collective worship opportunities at the school.
-Service to others is embedded into the curriculum, with all students doing 20 hours of service in the community annually during their St. Joe’s matriculation.
+Athletic teams are able to participate in team Masses before athletic contests arranging this with the school chaplain.
+All families are welcome to attend any collective worship opportunities at the school when there are no restrictions due to COVID-19.
 Additionally, students attend annual retreats with their class in addition to the opportunity to attend a Kairos Retreat in their senior year.
 The Christian community service program is mandatory for all four grade levels including a theological reflection at the end of each academic year.
 Students who complete four years at St. Joseph High School will graduate with a minimum of 85 hours of varied community service.